 4. Get creative with what you have.

-Use what’s in the pantry and the freezer.
-Cook up those dry beans you’ve had in the pantry for months!
-This is a great opportunity to clean out your pantry and use foods that you might not even realize are close to expiring.
+The no-buy challenge is a great opportunity to clean out your pantry and use foods that you might not even realize are close to expiring.

 Here are a few other things you could do: